Kurtis Mantronik: This Should Move Ya

 Following the departure of MC Tee, emcee Bryce "Luvah" Wilson and Mantronik's cousin DJD joined Mantronix for 1990's This Should Move Ya.
 Mantronik met Wilson, a fellow Sleeping Bag Records label mate, while doing production for Wilson's aborted solo project.

 The album spawned two top-10 hits on the British singles chart, "Got to Have Your Love" at No. 4, and "Take Your Time" (featuring vocalist Wondress) at No. 10.
 In the United States, the album reached No. 61 on the Top R&B/Hip-Hop Albums chart.
 In a 1991 interview, Mantronik commented on the commercial success of "Got to Have Your Love":

 The Incredible Sound Machine

 Mantronix's final release, with vocalist Jade Trini replacing D.J.
 D, was The Incredible Sound Machine in 1991, which favored R&B, new jack swing, and dance music over hip hop.
 It was considered both a critical and commercial disappointment.
 The group disbanded shortly after a European tour and promotion related to the release of the album, and Mantronik left the music industry altogether for seven years.

 Solo career (1998–present)

 Mantronik dropped out of the music industry after the breakup of Mantronix in 1991.
 According to a July 2002 interview with Hip Hop Connection magazine:

-I Sing The Body Electro
+I Sing the Body Electro

-Mantronik moved from New York to the UK in early 2000s, after releasing his well-received solo album, I Sing the Body Electro (which featured female MC Traylude), in 1998, on New York indie Oxygen Music Works.
+Mantronik moved from New York to the UK in the early 2000s, after releasing his well-received solo album, I Sing the Body Electro (which featured female MC Traylude), in 1998, on New York indie label Oxygen Music Works.